bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 ```
 #### Step 2 - copy tool

-Copy mzIdentMLToJSON tool located in galaxy/tools/mzIdentMLToJSON in the repository to the same location of your galaxy instance(<your galaxy directory>/tools/mzIdentMLToJSON)
+Copy mzIdentMLToJSON folder to your instance(<your galaxy directory>/tools/)
+This folder contains
+ 1. wrapper(mzIdentMLToJSON.xml)
+ 2. Python script(mzIdentMLToJSON.py)
+ 3. and java library(mzIdentMLExtractor.jar) for this tool

 Again, you need to change the output file path in mzIdentMLToJSON.py file similar to galaxy plugin

 ## Other details

 If you received any error called "port is already in used", this is nothing to do with plugin.
-However you can terminate the process and restart the server.
+However, workaround for this would be terminating the process and restarting the server:

 ```bash
 # find the process.
 This will list down all the processes containing name python